How to Create Windows 10 Bootable USB on Mac [Step-By-Step]

 Whether you're a Mac user looking to run Windows through Boot Camp, or you need a portable Windows environment on Mac devices, creating a Windows 10 bootable USB on Mac is indispensable.
 Depending on your macOS and Mac device, solutions to make bootable Windows 10 USB on Mac can vary.

-Luckily, this post offers detailed guides on how to create a Windows 10 bootable USB on a Mac, covering systems from Catalina to Sonoma.
+Luckily, this post offers detailed guides on how to create a Windows 10 bootable USB on a Mac, covering systems from Catalina to Sequoia.
 For Apple M1/M2/M3 users, you can also find the right instructions.

 Create Windows 10 Bootable USB on Mac From Catalina to Sonoma